daniele-zurico/ngrx-best-practice/README.md

 Run the following commands to generate action/reducer and effects and update the `reducer/index` file with the generated store:
 1. ``` ng g feature core/Layout --reducers=../reducers/index.ts ```
-After that I moved everything under the folder `store`
+After that I moved everything under the folder `store` and each file in his own folder:

+- store/actions/layout.actions.ts
+- store/reducers/layout.reducer.ts
+- I create store/reducers/index.ts
+- we don't use the effects so feel free to remove it

-2. replace the content of the `layout.reducer.ts`:
+2. replace the content of the `store/actions/layout.actions.ts`:

 ```js
 export enum LayoutActionTypes {